About The Automatic Transmission

 S or Sport

 S commonly stands for Sport mode.
-It operates in an identical manner as "D" mode.
-However, the upshifts change at much higher engine's rpm.
-It maximizes the engine output, and enhances the performance of the vehicle, mainly during acceleration.
-This mode also downshifts at much higher rpm compared to "D" mode and maximizes the effects of engine braking.
-However, this mode results in lower fuel economy.
+It operates identically as "D" mode.
+However, the upshifts change at a much higher engine's rpm.
+It maximizes the engine output and enhances the performance of the vehicle, mainly during acceleration.
+This mode also downshifts at much higher rpm than the "D" mode and maximizes engine braking.
+However, this mode results in a lower fuel economy.

 Some modern vehicles also offer some more modes such as:

 M stands for the Manual mode selection of gears in certain automatic vehicles.
 However, some cars do not have the M and instead have the + and -, which is separated from the rest of the shift modes.
 The driver can shift up and down at will by toggling the shift lever similar to a semi-automatic transmission.
 You can engage this mode either through a selector/position or by actually changing the gears by tilting the gear-down paddle-shifters on the steering wheel.

 In some models offer a winter mode.
 It engages the second gear instead of first when pulling away from stationary.
 It reduces the loss of traction due to wheel spin on snow or ice.

 B stands for Brake mode that some models, including electric cars, offer.
 You can use it to decelerate or maintain speed going downhill without using the car’s brakes.
 In non-hybrid cars, B mode selects a lower gear to increase engine braking.
 In electric, B mode increases the level of regenerative braking when you release the accelerator pedal.